 NordVPN running NordLynx is truly impressive.
 It passes our leak testing with no problems while moving data faster than any VPN we have ever seen.
 The 445 Mbps test result we recorded below is at least 10% faster than any other VPN we have tested under the same conditions.

-NordVPN with NordLynx even outruns ExpressVPN with their new Lightway protocol.
+NordVPN with NordLynx easily outruns ExpressVPN with their new Lightway protocol.
 You can get all the details in our ExpressVPN vs NordVPN review.

 NordVPN's encryption is very strong, featuring an AES-256-GCM cipher and DHE-4096 key exchange for Perfect Forward Secrecy when using OpenVPN.
 When using NordLynx, the encryption is ChaCha20 with Poly1305 authentication.
-For more information on WireGuard encryption, go here.
+For more information on WireGuard encryption, see our guide on the best VPNs with WireGuard.

 The NordVPN server network